ZebraDevs/flow_ros/README.md

 ### Event Handler

-The `flow_ros::EventHandler` is a higher level mechanism for message driven callback execution.
+The `flow_ros::EventHandler` is a high-level mechanism for message driven callback execution.
 The `EventHandler` is used to:

 1. service several subscription resources to gather synchronized data
 2. run an event callback with captured data as an input, if synchronization was possible